swampbear/HandyRecipes/README.md

 │   ├── Recipe.py                # Recipe model with components and ingredients
 │   ├── RecipeComponents.py      # RecipeComponents model to represent components of a recipe
 │   └── Ingredient.py            # Ingredient model for individual ingredients
-│   └── Step.py                  # Step model with stepnumber and description
 ├── pages/
 │   └── recipe_page.py           # Streamlit page to display recipe details
 ├── service/